This web page was last updated in January 2021.

 Below, on the left, a photograph of Bay1, used for jig borer assembly; and on the right, a photo of Bay2, used for grinder assembly.

-The photograph on the left shows the spindle assembly shop.
+Below, on the left, is a photograph of the panel assembly section, and below right, is the spindle assembly shop.
 The document from which this photograph was taken states that “spindle assembly is carried out in rigorously controlled conditions to help maintain the highest possible standards of work in this important section.”

 Equally important for the company was the work carried out by their spindle inspection department.
 The two photographs below shows “a team of inspectors carefully checking accuracy and quality” of the assembled spindles (on the left), and a spindle test rig in the same department (on the right).